Find a CBT Therapist

 - View the Call for Papers: General Sessions

 - View the Call for Papers: Ticketed Sessions

-- Abstracts are reviewed based on several criteria including significance, approach, innovation, inclusion of diverse populations, appropriateness to convention theme, relevance to ABCT’s mission and goals, contributing team, and SIG sponsorship.
+- Abstracts are reviewed based on several criteria including significance, approach, innovation, inclusion of diverse populations, relevance to ABCT’s mission and goals, contributing team, and SIG sponsorship.

 - Ratings range from 0 (poor) to 4 (excellent) and are uniquely tailored for each type of submission (e.g., clinical roundtables have different objectives than symposia, thus description of ratings are different within these broad categories; spotlight presentations have an additional item assessing fit with this presentation format).
 Please see below for review criteria utilized for each type of submission.